Skip to content

 Next, walk around the cart and examine the body panels for major dents, deep scratches, or cracks.
 While minor cosmetic flaws are expected with a used vehicle, extensive damage could point to a rough history or a past accident.
 The overall condition of the frame and body is a strong indicator of how well the cart was cared for by its previous owner.

-Examine the Fuel System
+Give the Fuel System a Quick Check

 For a gas-powered cart, a healthy fuel system is critical for reliable performance.
 Start by visually inspecting the fuel lines for any cracks, brittleness, or leaks.
 These are relatively simple to replace but can cause major issues if they fail.
 You should also check the air filter; a dirty or clogged filter can restrict airflow and hurt the engine's performance.